 A simple yet often forgotten piece of advice.
 Everyone has a different endocannabinoid system (ECS), and edibles can easily kick this system into over (or under) drive.
 I have even seen long-time users have their asses kicked by edibles.

 The best way to avoid a bad experience is by using edibles with a low amount of THC in them, with CBD in equal or higher amounts.
 Eating your medicated cake, brownie, muffin, chocolate bar in small pieces over a long period of time will also prove to be of massive help.
 The entire brownie needn’t be eaten all at once!
-Split the brownie up into quarters, and eat it over several hours to see what effect it has on you.
+Split the brownie up into quarters (or even smaller pieces, particularly if it has a high amount of THC in it), and eat it over several hours to see what effect it has on you.
 You will likely find the effects to be more pleasant and tolerable this way!
+Although CBD is not necessarily as psychoactive as THC, it may still be worth taking CBD-only edibles in small amounts to gauge its therapeutic potential, as well as to see if it makes you feel uncomfortable or cross-reacts with any of your other medications.

 Make Your Own Instead!

-Granted, when you’re buying edibles, it could be said that the amounts of THC and other cannabinoids are carefully measured and labeled on the packaging.
-However, this is a simplification at best, and there have been lots of stories of mislabeled mass produced edibles.
+Granted, when you’re buying edibles, it could be said that the amounts of THC and other cannabinoids are carefully measured and labelled on the packaging.
+However, this is a simplification at best, and there have been lots of stories of mislabelled mass produced edibles.
 In fact, most edibles on the market are not labelled properly in terms of their cannabinoid profiles.
+This could prove to be a big problem for those who need precise dosages and have other medications to worry about.

 The best way to avoid using an improperly-measured edible is by using a small amount of marijuana flower and making your own oil or butter instead.
 Granted, manufacturers who test their products in a lab are more likely to have a standardized product, but making your own can give you a sense of control you might not otherwise find.
+Yes, there are some great, thoroughly-tested products out there, but for now it’s a market that’s not properly regulated.
 Also, many medicated edibles out there tend to be made into sweets.
 By making your own, you can experiment putting your homemade medicated oil and/or butter into a few more savoury dishes, like spicy roasted cauliflower, pizza sauce, pesto or even chilli!

 Use Tinctures Instead